 Microsoft claims that if you can stream a high-definition video via your broadband connection, you will get full functionality from Windows 365 via a web browser.
 For existing users of virtualisation servers such as Citrix, this is nothing new.
 Indeed, Microsoft already offers Azure Virtual Desktop, which allows enterprise users to configure Windows to be delivered from a central server to users.

 The game-changer here is how Microsoft is streamlining cloud delivery of Windows in a way that will appeal to Windows users who simply want to log in from anywhere and access their work tools, for a per-user monthly fee.

 Windows 365 maintains your desktop configuration and applications settings in one place, so if you log out of your workstation at the office and boot up Windows on your Surface tablet at home, you’ll pick up exactly where you left off.
 This concept has already changed the face of Microsoft’s Office suite of applications with Microsoft 365.

-Early indications from the US suggest a subscription could cost in the region of US$31 per month – $372 on an annual basis.
-Microsoft will confirm subscription pricing options on August 2.
 IT teams will need to weigh up the costs of continuing with their device management strategy or switching to Windows 365, at least for some of their workers’ requirements.

-The use cases identified by Microsoft include provisioning Windows environments for remote workers who can get going on their own devices rather than waiting for a work device to be sent to them, and organisations working with contractors.
+The use cases identified by Microsoft include provisioning Windows environments for remote workers who can get going on their own devices rather than waiting for a work device to be sent to them and organisations working with contractors.